8 Natural Home Remedies to Remove Skin Tan

-Summer is the time people head out to the beach, relax, party, and well also get that skin tan.
+Summer is when people head out to the beach, relax, party, and get that sun tan.
 While all is mostly fun and games, a skin tan can often leave you a bit flustered.
-Constant exposure to the sun makes your skin turn a darker shade and not just that but may also lead to dark spots, hyperpigmentation, and sun burns.
+Constant exposure to the sun makes your skin turn a darker shade, and not just that, but it may also lead to dark spots, hyperpigmentation, and sunburns.
 The harmful UV rays from the sun can strip your skin of its moisture content and lead to a dull and pale appearance.
 Sounds nasty, doesn’t it?
 Here in this article, we try to look at some ways in which you can remedy that sun tan and be off your worries.

-Thanks to the bleaching properties of lemon juice, it can help in removing the skin tan effectively and rather quickly.
+Thanks to the bleaching properties of lemon juice, it can help in removing skin tan effectively and rather quickly.
 All you need to do is take fresh lemon juice, mix it with honey, and apply it to your skin.
 Wash it off after 30 minutes.
-You can also use a gentle scrub to remove the dead cells from your sun tanned skin.
+You can also use a gentle scrub to remove the dead cells from your sun-tanned skin.

 Cucumbers are beneficial for sunburnt skin, as they have a cooling effect when eaten or topically applied.
 You can shred a cucumber, squeeze its juice out and apply it on your skin where the tan is.
 Wash it after it dries.
 You can also add some lemon juice to it for additional benefits and hydration to the skin.

-Aloe vera is one of the most commonly used ingredients for skin health.
-It improves your face glow and complexion and protects your skin from harmful UV damage.
-It contains antibacterial and antiinflammatory properties that can soothe your skin and rid that sun tan.
+Aloe vera is one of the most commonly used ingredients for skin health and in skincare routines.
+It improves your facial glow and complexion and protects your skin from harmful UV damage.
+It contains anti-bacterial and anti-inflammatory properties that can soothe your skin and lighten that sun tan.
 You can apply aloe vera gel to your face and body before sleeping at night and then wash it off in the morning.
 Keep repeating the process and soon you would see good results.

-There are many other simple ways which you can try to remove your skin tan.
-You can try different combinations with the same ingredients, or add new ingredients like black tea, papaya, masoor dal, oatmeal, strawberries and more.
+There are many other simple home remedies to remove skin tan.
+You can try different combinations with the same ingredients or add new ingredients like black tea, papaya, masoor dal, oatmeal, strawberries, and more.
 It is always best to first apply something on a small portion of your skin to check for any allergies that you may have.
 You can also consult a dermatologist to check if they may have an adverse reaction on your body.

-Meanwhile, you can try out Wellbeing Nutrition's Skin Fuel - India's First US Dermatologist Formulated Drinkable Skincare.
-Made using naturally derived, widely researched ingredients - L–glutathione, hyaluronic acid, Japanese collagen, and other essential vitamins, this delicious blueberry mint skin elixir is the perfect way to take care of your skin with an inside-out approach.
+As a simple and nutritious remedy, you can try out Wellbeing Nutrition's Skin Fuel - India's First US Dermatologist Formulated Drinkable Skincare.
+These skincare tablets are made using naturally derived, widely researched ingredients - L–glutathione, hyaluronic acid, Japanese collagen, and other essential vitamins.
+This delicious blueberry mint skin elixir is the perfect way to take care of your skin with an inside-out approach.